YOUR WATER AND WASTEWATER RATES

 • Installation of automated meter reading systems, which increase efficiency and reduce labor costs.

-• Sharing costs with other American Water companies to take advantage of American Water’s Central Laboratory in Belleville, Illinois, which conducts sophisticated drinking water testing and analysis.
+• Sharing costs with other American Water subsidiaries to take advantage of American Water’s Central Laboratory in Belleville, Illinois, which conducts sophisticated drinking water testing and analysis.
 American Water scientists refine testing procedures and innovate new methods for detecting potentially new contaminants—even before regulations are in place.

 Household Income